20 January 2026

 Trading the bearish mat hold pattern requires patience.
 Here is a step-by-step protocol for 2026’s volatile markets (educational purpose only):

 Volume Analysis Check the volume on Day 1 and Day 5.
-In a valid bearish mat hold pattern, volume should be high on the red candles (selling) and significantly lower during the three-day correction (weak buying).
+In a pattern interpretation, volume should be high on the red candles (selling) and significantly lower during the three-day correction (weak buying).

 🔹 Ignoring the Fifth Candle: The most common mistake is entering the trade on Day 3 or Day 4, assuming the pattern will be complete.
 You must wait for the fifth candle to close to confirm the trend resumption.